YinHK-gameDev/unity-learn/lighting/Reflection Probe/README.md

 ### How Reflection Probes Work

 The visual environment for a point in the scene can be represented by a **cubemap**.
-This is conceptually like a box with flat images of the view from six directions (up, down, left, right, forward and backward) painted on its interior surfaces.
+This is conceptually like a box with flat images of the view from six directions (up, down, left, right, forward and backward) painted on its **interior surfaces**.
+Reflective object pass through this box will have those reflective images painted on its surface.

 ![](../img/CubemapDiagram.svg)